AHartNtkn/AHartNtkn.github.io/_posts/2000-01-01-My-(Mis)Adventures-with-Algorithmic-Machine-Learning.md

 ```
 L(m) = Π(i) m_prob(yi)
 ```
-In practice, this will usually end up multiplying a bunch of numbers bellow 1 together, getting a vanishingly small likelihood for models training on a lot of data.
+In practice, this will usually end up multiplying a bunch of numbers below 1 together, getting a vanishingly small likelihood for models training on a lot of data.
 Because of this, we usually use the negative log-likelihood, which is
 ```
 NLL(m) = - Σ(i) log(m_prob(yi))
 ```
-This makes all our too-small number large without losing any information, so this is usually what real algorithms try to minimize.
+This makes all our too-small numbers large without losing any information, so this is usually what real algorithms try to minimize.
 On a historical note, this trick was often used to make carrying out tough calculations easier.
 Logorithm tables were a hot commodity back before calculators became commonplace.
 Anyway, we often also divide by the total number of data points to turn this log-likelihood into a mean log-likelihood, that way our loss doesn't become huge just because we're working with a lot of data points.

 The equation of a gaussian is;
 ```